Commands

 Misc

-can generate shell completion files.
+complete can generate shell completion files.

 Global Arguments

-takes some global args; see help
+freebsd-rustdate takes some global args; see help for details.

 A few quick tidbits: